area515/Photonic3D/README.md

 14. Notification of Printer events through webSockets.
 15. Simple printer setup for Zip/CWS based printing.
 16. Automatic updates.
+17. Find CWH based printers on the local network with zero network setup.

 Do you want to install the latest stable build?
 -------------------------------------------------------------------------------